Fire and rescue services

 More information:

-Cases of West Nile virus (WNV) have been reported in Greece.
+Cases of West Nile virus (WNV) are increasing.
 There's no vaccine to prevent it.

 To protect yourself from disease: